palubad/GEE-functions-codes/README.md

 Take a look at the example code [here](https://code.earthengine.google.com/eeed2f691e03f7447367777e76b0e847).
 The source code of the function can be found in the *javascript_codes* folder of this repository.

+## bandsToImgCollection(image) function
+This function creates an ee.ImageCollection from bands of a selected image.

+</b> Input parameters:
+  - image: selected image to convert its band to an Image Collection

+### How to use this function?
+1. Define the Image from which bands you want create an Image Collection
+2. Load the GEE repository using the `require('users/danielp/functions:bandsToImgCollection')`, e.g. `var theFunction = require('users/danielp/functions:bandsToImgCollection')`
+3. Add input parameters (collection and ROI) and use the function, e.g. `var finalCollection = theFunction.bandsToImgCollection(YOUR_IMAGE))`